GET A CALL BACK

 Appropriate documentation is required to support the request for premature closure, ensuring the claim's validity.

-A notable feature of the PPF account is the ability to extend it beyond its 15-year maturity period.
-Extensions can be done in blocks of five years, with or without additional contributions.
+A notable feature of the PPF Account is the ability to extend it beyond its 15-year maturity period.
+Extensions can be done in blocks of 5 years, with or without additional contributions.

 Extension Without Contributions